teamtomo/torch-cubic-spline-grids/README.md

 ### Optimisation

-By minimising a loss function associated with grid interpolants the values at each grid point can be optimised to more accurately describe the 1-4D space.
+By minimising a loss function associated with grid interpolants the values at each grid point can be optimised such that their interpolants more accurately describe the 1-4D space.

 <p align="center" width="100%">
     <img width="60%" src="https://user-images.githubusercontent.com/7307488/226992179-049a63a0-a2f3-4432-b38e-6e8bcaa6a4a8.png">